 That those caissons go rolling along

-My mom came in after he had wiggled my big toe under the covers and left.
-She reminded me that tomorrow was my birthday party, which if the rain held off would be across the street in the park.
-I remembered about that tricycle up in the attic but did not say anything.
-Adults did strange things.
-But they were adults so what did I expect!
+Mom came in after he had wiggled my big toe under the covers and left.
+She told me that tomorrow was my birthday party, which if it didn’t rain, would be across the street in the park.
+I remembered about that tricycle up in the attic but didn’t say anything.

-She looked at me and grinned, nodding her head.
-“Almost!”
+She looked at me and grinned, nodding her head and said the same thing, “Almost!”

-She kissed my forehead, pondered me for a moment and then left the room.
-My mind was racing on at least two things.
+She kissed my forehead, looked at me and then left the room.
+I was still thinking really hard about at least two things.
 First my dad being a soldier in the war, and second that tricycle up above me in the attic.
 It was a long time before I finally fell asleep.